Why would you choose Poly Pipe over PVC?

 The only other circumstance where you may choose to use PVC over Poly Pipe is in the case of using rubber ring jointed 100mm and 150mm pipes for water mains.

-With all of this in mind, the initial savings made by using PVC are often overridden by the need to reinstall it more regularly than Poly Pipe.
+With all this in mind, the initial savings made by using PVC are often overridden by the need to reinstall it more regularly than Poly Pipe.

 Related Articles